1. Home

 • Arguments against the conclusion with the signing of the contract

 From a technical point of view, the position is not yet “filled” when the contract is signed, because weeks or even months can still pass before the person hired actually starts working.
-There are often notice periods or preparation time to be taken into account.
+There are typically notice periods or preparation times to be taken into account.

 • Arguments for closing with contract signing

-The delays until the new recruit joins are usually unavoidable, but do not necessarily have anything to do with the efficiency of the recruitment process and thus tend to artificially drive up the time to fill.
+The delays until the new recruit joins are usually unavoidable, but they do not necessarily affect the efficiency of the recruitment process and thus tend to artificially drive up the time to fill.

 Time to fill vs. time to hire